Code-Institute-Submissions/stream-1-project-3/README.md

 ## Deployment

-I deployed this porject to [GitHub](https://github.com/), as it is a platform I am familiar with and has the added bonus of being able to host my code in webpage format through its [GitHub Pages](https://pages.github.com/).
+I deployed this project to [GitHub](https://github.com/), as it is a platform I am familiar with and has the added bonus of being able to host my code in webpage format through its [GitHub Pages](https://pages.github.com/).
+The deployed version has not been separated from the development version, as I used the repository and GitHub Pages' hosting ability to test functionality throughout the project.

 I used the inbuilt git editor within [Cloud9](https://en.wikipedia.org/wiki/Cloud9_IDE) to push my code to GitHub.
 Once I had reached a stage where I believed it good enough to display, I went to the settings tab within my GitHub repository for the project and published it to GitHub Pages.